TheIoLang/io/README.md

 # Io
 > An easily syntaxed language used for advanced programming.

+## About
+Io is a programming language designed to make programming easier.

 ## Code of Conduct
 The Code of Conduct is [here](https://github.com/JBYT27/io/blob/main/CODE_OF_CONDUCT.md).